-Note 2: when leaving their ordinary residence in accordance with law a person must take all reasonable steps to comply with the obligations in these and all other Directions currently in force.
+Note 2: when leaving their ordinary residence as required or authorised by law, a person must take all reasonable steps to comply with the obligations in these and all other Directions currently in force.

-- (2) When leaving their premises, an ordinary resident of Metropolitan Melbourne: - (a) must comply with the face covering requirements in subclauses (19), (20), (21) and (22); and - (b) must comply with the restrictions on gatherings in clause 11 (gatherings); and - (c) must not travel to Regional Victoria other than in accordance with subclause (11) and (12); and - (d) must comply with the Directions currently in force, including (without limitation) by: - (i) not engaging in an activity that is prohibited under the Restricted Activity Directions (Metropolitan Melbourne); and - (ii) only engaging in an activity permitted under the Restricted Activity Directions (Metropolitan Melbourne) in accordance with any requirements set out in those directions.
+- (2) When leaving their premises, an ordinary resident of the Restricted Area: - (a) must comply with the face covering requirements in subclauses (19), (20), (21) and (22); and - (b) must comply with the restrictions on gatherings in clause 11 (gatherings); and - (c) must comply with the Directions currently in force, including (without limitation) by: - (i) not engaging in an activity that is prohibited under the Restricted Activity Directions (Restricted Areas); and - (ii) only engaging in an activity permitted under the Restricted Activity Directions (Restricted Areas) in accordance with any requirements set out in those directions.